manoelpqueiroz/galactipy/.gitlab/merge_request_templates/Housekeeping.md

 - Changes to documentation outside `{{ cookiecutter.repo_name }}`.
 >>>

-## What change do you propose with this MR
+## What change do you propose with this MR?

 <!-- Describe WHAT your proposal refers to -->